Rankin, Illinois

 Rankin is a village in Butler Township, Vermilion County, Illinois, United States.
 It is part of the Danville, Illinois Metropolitan Statistical Area.
-The population was 561 at the 2010 census.
+The population was 495 at the 2020 census, down 11.8% from 561 at the 2010 census.

 History

 This town was named after W. A. Rankin, a wealthy landowner in the area.
 In 1872, there was a dispute between him and W. H. Pells (who was on the board of directors of the Lake Erie and Western Railroad) over the location of a railroad station.
 Ultimately, over the course of several years, Rankin won out over Pellsville, which was located a mile and a half to the west.
 There were railroad maintenance shops in Rankin until 1932 when they were moved to Frankfort, Indiana, and some of the residents of Rankin followed.

 In 1972 the town celebrated its centennial, and a small commemorative volume was issued with brief articles on many of the town's families.

 Geography

 According to the 2010 census, Rankin has a total area of 0.58 sqmi, all land.